Last updated: May 2019

 Pro Tip #1: If you ask Alexa for the weather but don’t specify location, she’ll give you the weather for the location associated with your Echo device (likely your home or maybe office address).

-Pro Tip #2: If you want real feel, forecast for the next hour, sunrise and sunset times, wind gusts, humidity and more, Big Sky will have it for you.
+Pro Tip #2: If you want real feel, forecast for the next hour, sunrise and sunset times, wind gusts, humidity and more, Big Sky may be the best Alexa weather skill for you.
 Just say “Alexa, ask Big Sky what the weather is today.”
-Big Sky is free for the location associated with your Echo, but you have to pay for weather information on other locations so I recommend just using the default Alexa weather skill for that.
+To get the weather from Big Sky like a pro, check out A Better Way To Ask Alexa for the Weather.

 Why?
 Have you ever been tying up your shoelaces rushing out of the house and remembered you totally forgot you to text your aunt a happy birthday message?
 You can tell Alexa to set a reminder for a specific time, and she’ll send your phone a push notification and notify you via your Echo speaker.